kanekoshoyu/exchange-collection/README.md

 - [ ] gather assets
   - [x] gather 3+ exchanges in both OpenAPI
   - [ ] gather 3+ exchanges in both AsyncAPI
-- [x] set up codegen CI for unopinionated models
+- [x] set up CI for codegen models
   - [x] verify if the unopinionated models can be generated on python/rust
-  - [ ] package unopinionated model another repo per language
+  - [x] package unopinionated model another repo per language
   - [ ] make it available in pip and crate.io
-- [ ] set up minimally opinionated trading library
+- [x] set up unopinionated trading library
-  - [ ] define minimally opinionated trading trait or interface
+  - [x] define trading traits
-  - [ ] verify if opinionated traits could be implemented on top of the generated model
+  - [ ] implement traits on top of the codegen model
   - [ ] package models with opinionated trait per language

 ## notes